 The Chair reviewed Slides 5-7.

 The Chair reviewed the background to today's agenda, referring to Slide 8.
 He noted that the meeting arose from contribution 802.11-19/0550r0.
-He stated that, after ANNI had been assigned by the 802.11 WG Chair to review that contribution and develop a response, he had invited the authors to present additional detail; the results of that request were the two contributions on today's agenda: and 802., both by Jun Lei (Nufront).
+He stated that, after ANNI had been assigned by the 802.11 WG Chair to review that contribution and develop a response to the contribution, he had invited the authors to present additional detail; the results of that request were the two contributions on today's agenda: 802.11-19/0625 and 802.11-19/0626, both by Jun Lei (Nufront).

-From 10:11 until 10:24, Jun Lei presented .
+From 10:11 until 10:24, Jun Lei presented 802.11-19/0625.
 Per the abstract, "It is proposed that IEEE and Nufront work together to directly submit IEEE 802.11ax and EUHT to ITU for IMT-2020."
 Questions, comments, and responses occupied most of the remaining meeting time.
 In the view of the secretary, key discussion points included:

-the lateness of the proposal with respect to the deadline, It was suggested by the Chair that he understood that the target was a proposal to ITU-R Working Party 5D in accordance with the IMT-2020 submission deadline of 1 July 2019.
+the lateness of the proposal with respect to the deadline, it was suggested by the Chair that he understood that the target was a proposal to ITU-R Working Party 5D in accordance with the IMT-2020 submission deadline of 1 July 2019.

 the feasibility of a timely submission preparation.
-It was suggested that much of the evaluation material was already available in prior ANNI contributions, but much work nevertheless remained.
+It was suggested that some of the evaluation material was already available in prior ANNI contributions, but much work nevertheless remained.

 the lack of clarity and agreement on the process.
 It was suggested that a contribution would require a major effort and that participants would soon need to identify themselves and begin work, probably coordinating with weekly teleconferences, in order to have a draft ready for review at the May interim session.
 The 802.11 WG Chair, Dorothy Stanley, indicated that WG approval could take place at the May session or in a 15 day letter ballot.
 She indicated that she would review the procedures regarding details, such as the approval threshold.
-It was noted that ANNI is the designated platform to develop any work on the topic but the WG retains approval authority, noting that ANNI voting is open to all without regard to WG membership. .
+It was noted that ANNI is the designated group to discuss contributions related to this proposal, but the WG is the approval authority.
+It was also noted that voting in the ANNI SC is open to all in attendance without regard to WG voting status.

+Note: Nothing was agreed at this meeting regarding the merits or practicality of the presented proposal.
+IEEE 802.11 has not endorsed or approved a way forward and has not agreed to any action at this time.
+Until a vote is taken during an IEEE 802.11 WG meeting or a letter ballot is conducted IEEE 802.11 does not have a position on this proposal.
+Please also note that IEEE 802.11 is contribution driven and will consider contributions provided.

 The Chair noted that the next ANNI meeting is scheduled for April 16.
 22:00 ET, noting also that he would set up a meeting the following week in case it is needed.